DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

      target, having a sustained effect.
    - Resource: Minor or Major
    - Mechanic: Select one character to put under the effect of the Lend Distraction Power.
-At the end of each of their turns this character `MISSING` to end the effect.
+At the end of each of their turns this character makes a Contested Conviction Check vs. your Primary Skill to end the effect.
      As a Major effect, this character is prevented from using Fate Cards when making their check to end the effect.
    - Prerequisites: